Best LIVE Ammo Deals Online >>>

 Ballistic Helmet with Shroud

 Resistance to penetration is how well your helmet stands up to gunfire.
-For ballistic protection, you want a helmet that’s rated NIJ Level IIIA, which means it offers protection from 9mm, .357, and .44 Magnum.
+For ballistic protection, you want a helmet that’s rated NIJ Level IIIA, which means it offers protection from 9mm, .357 Mag, and .44 Mag.

 Back-face deformation occurs when a helmet is hit with a projectile and the opposite side bulges outward causing blunt trauma.
-9mm (1,400fps) BFD should average less than 25mm in all locations.
+A hit from 9mm at 1,400 feet per second should produce less than 25 millimeters of deformation inside the helmet.

-Fragment performance is basically the same as resistance to penetration, but with bullet fragments instead of bullets.
-Your helmet should stop bullet fragments at a speed of at least 2,400fps.
+Fragment performance is basically the same as resistance to penetration, but with shards of metal instead of bullets.
+Your helmet should stop fragmentation traveling at a speed of at least 2,400 feet per second.

-Blunt Impact performance is exactly what it sounds like and should average less than 150g over 14 drops.
+Blunt Impact performance is exactly what it sounds like.

-You may also want to look at compression testing, especially for a bump helmet, and element testing to make sure your helmet won’t be weakened by the environment in which you live or use it.
+You may also want to look at compression testing and element testing to make sure your helmet won’t be weakened by the environment where you live.

 Accessories & Other Features